 In step 4, all you really did was determine who’s doing what.
 Now, during resource allocation, you make sure that your assignment plan is achievable.
 Resource allocation means assigning tasks to resources that are actually available.
 In other words, you need to make sure task 35 doesn’t land on Sam’s desk the same day as 10 other tasks.

 Last, once everything else about your plan has been crafted, vetted, and approved, it’s time to finalize the plan.
 Usually, this involves sending out the completed plan for a final round of approvals.

 Once approved, the project implementation plan becomes a single source of truth for the team and other stakeholders.
 So make sure to store the plan in a central, accessible location.
 (Teamwork.com is a great place for this, if you ask us!)

 Creating a project implementation plan requires careful planning and attention to innumerable details, but the results are worth the investment.
 Increase your project success rate, productivity, morale, and more by keeping teams focused on the right shared outcomes.

 We’ve hinted at this a few times already, but project implementation planning (along with all the other documents and documentation you need to prepare to get a project off the ground) is infinitely easier when you use the right tools.

-Teamwork is a powerful project management suite that gives you a central location to store project data, robust yet flexible templates, and visibility into current and past project data.
-Teamwork can cut down on the detail work and keep your information organized in a more user-friendly way, empowering you and your teams to achieve more and stay on track.
+Teamwork.com is a powerful all-in-one platform for client work — including complete operations control and project management — that gives you a central location to store project data, robust yet flexible templates, and visibility into current and past project data.
+Teamwork.com can cut down on the detail work and keep your information organized in a digestible, more user-friendly way, ultimately empowering you and your teams to achieve better work for your clients, be more profitable, and stay on track.